-Several ITU-T study groups (e.g. Study Groups 11, 13 and 16) are actively conducting DLT related study of Recommendations, technical reports and methodologies, including applying DLT in distributed information sharing and security.
+Several ITU-T study groups (e.g. Study Groups 11,13 and 16) are actively conducting DLT related study of Recommendations, technical reports and methodologies, including applying DLT in distributed information sharing and security.
 ITU is also actively cooperating with other SDOs to exchange and explore DLT based technical solutions to address more communication problems.

-It is necessary to study global telecommunication devices information sharing solutions utilizing emerging technologies, such as DLT, and assist in forming international cooperation alliance to combating import and sale of stolen ICT devices from the market .
+It is necessary to study global telecommunication devices information sharing solutions utilizing emerging technologies, such as DLT, to combating import and sale of stolen ICT devices from the market .